ACL Operation

 What is ACL Operation – Explained

-As I discuss the Access Control List (ACL) in my previous articles that it is a technique used for monitoring outgoing traffic as well as incoming traffic and allowing them to pass or deny based on the source IP address, destination IP addresses, service protocols and ports.
+As I discussed the Access Control List (ACL) in my previous articles that it is a technique used for monitoring outgoing traffic as well as incoming traffic and allowing them to pass or deny based on the source IP address, destination IP addresses, service protocols and ports.

 Inbound ACL